Routines & Info (FAQ)

 ● Mobile phones are brought to school entirely at pupils’ own risk.

-● They must be switched off at all times on the school premises and handed to the class teacher in the morning.
+● Phones must be switched off at all times on the school premises and handed to the class teacher in the morning.
 They will be stored in a secure location in the school and returned to the girls at home time.
-They should only be switched on once off the school premises.
+They may only be switched on once off the school premises.

 ● The use of mobile phones by staff for essential calls should be kept to a minimum.
 They should be taken/made in an area where pupils are not present and outside class time.